-In terms of the Insolvency Law there are certain assets which your Trustee has to attach.
+In terms of the Insolvency Law, there are certain assets which your Trustee has to attach.
 Regarding your household furniture, there are certain exceptions.
-We have done about 2300 insolvency matters, and in every instance we have succeeded in negotiating on behalf of our client for the household furniture to be excluded from the Insolvent Estate.
+We have done about 2300 insolvency matters, and in every instance, we have succeeded in negotiating on behalf of our client for the household furniture to be excluded from the Insolvent Estate.
 The worst case scenario is that your furniture is appraised, and you have to buy back your furniture from your Insolvent Estate, while the furniture stays in your possession.
-The “insolvency value” of furniture is very low, because it is valuated at a forced sale value, such as when it is sold in execution by a sheriff.
+The “insolvency value” of furniture is very low because it is evaluated at a forced sale value, such as when it is sold in execution by a sheriff.

 Insurance policies consist of different categories.
 A retirement annuity is protected against your insolvent estate.
 Also protected against your insolvent estate are any funds that pay out to you in terms of a claim for personal injury.
 Policies ceded to creditors have become the property of your creditors and they can deal with those policies in whatever manner they deem fit.
 All policies which are not ceded and do not fall under the Pensions Act (or other protection in the Insolvency Act) form an asset in your insolvent estate.
 There are legal ways to protect your policies if they fall within certain parameters on which we will advise you on.

 Yes.
 The sequestration does not affect a maintenance order.
-You can obviously approach the maintenance court to reduce you maintenance.
+You can obviously approach the maintenance court to reduce your maintenance.

 Parking tickets, speeding fines, television licenses etc. are all excluded from your sequestration and you must still pay it.

 If you have the permission of your Trustee you can indeed start a business while you are insolvent.
-This is however the short answer.
-To run a business of which the assets and income is protected against your insolvent estate, it is a more involved process in which we will assist you.
+This is, however, the short answer.
+To run a business of which the assets and income are protected against your insolvent estate, it is a more involved process in which we will assist you.

 No. This is prohibited by Section 23(8) of the Insolvency Act, irrespective of whether the course of action has arisen prior to the date of your sequestration or thereafter.

-It is not the normal practise that a Trustee will attach your jewellery.
+It is not the normal practice that a Trustee will attach your jewellery.
 Should your jewellery be very expensive, it can become a problem.
 We will assist you in this matter.